Mhamedben/buzzline-05-Mhamed/README.md

 .venv\Scripts\activate
 py -m consumers.kafka_consumer_Mhamed
 ```

+### Custom Kafka Consumer
+For each incoming message, the consumer:
+ 1. **Extracts sentiment data (sentiment score) and stores it for the author of the message.
+ 2. **Tracks the sentiment of messages over time, visualizing the average sentiment per author and the overall sentiment distribution.

 ### Visualization
 The consumer updates two types of visualizations dynamically:
 1. **Average Sentiment Score by Author**: A bar chart displaying the average sentiment score for each author.